anshultibby/moleAI/README.md

 An AI-powered chat agent that performs deep research to find shopping deals using FastAPI backend and Next.js frontend.

-## 🚀 Quick Start with Docker (Recommended)
+## 🚀 Quick Start with Docker

-The easiest way to run the application is using Docker Compose:
+The recommended way to run the application is using Docker Compose:

 ```bash
 # 1. Clone the repository